phpgt/.github/profile/README.md

 **PHP.GT** is a collection of web development tools that form **[WebEngine](https://www.php.gt/webengine/)** — an ergonomic toolkit for building web applications.
-WebEngine follows a static-first approach: development begins using plain static HTML, with PHP introduced only when needed.
+WebEngine follows a static-first approach: development begins using plain HTML files, with PHP introduced only when needed.
 Dynamic behavior is handled through server-side DOM manipulation, mirroring well-known client-side techniques.

 > + Start with static HTML
 > + Split pages into templates and components